Pollora/pollora/CONTRIBUTE.md

 ### Follow-Up

 Please try to keep the conversation focused on fixing the reported bug.
-We appreciate your help in making Pollen better.
+We appreciate your help in making Pollora better.

 ## Support